backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/EC2 Placement Groups.md

 > [!tip] If you receive a *capacity error* when launching an instance in a placement group that already has running instances, *stop and start all of the instances in the placement group*, and try the launch again.

-> [!note] If you have an application that needs a large of instances and minimise hardware failure then go for partition over spread.
+> [!note] If you have an application that needs a large number of instances and minimise hardware failure then go for partition over spread.